-The idea is to have a printed circuit board (PCB).
+The idea is to have a printed circuit board (PCB) as main part of the device in the end.
 On this board the light source as well as the sink shall be placed on the bottom side.
-On the top side one can mount the $\mu$ C and the UI.
-Multiple PCBs shall be ordered, which either are having different light sources and sinks or which enable the attachement (soldering) of different light sources and sinks.
+On the top side one can mount the μ C and the UI.
 A USB jack shall be used as power source.
-So one can easily use a power bank.
+So one can easily use a power bank or a laptop to operate the device.

 The optical filter can be mounted with epoxy resin on the PCB.
-Spacing bolts can be used to attach the PCB on a plate, where one can find a mechanism to easily fix the blood probe chip.
+Spacing bolts can be used to attach the PCB to a bottom plate, where one can find a mechanism to easily fix the blood probe chip.
 Futhermore a black box which one can put over the so far depicted structure, has to be designed.
 This black box supresses light (noise) from the environment.
 Mechanical sketches, preferably created with a 3D CAD software, have to be provided in a later revision of this document.
 The mechanics can be 3D printed in house.